The Battle at Lake Changjin

-The Battle at Lake Changjin (长津湖) is a 2021 Chinese war film co-directed and co-produced by Chen Kaige, Tsui Hark and Dante Lam, written by Lan Xiaolong and Huang Jianxin, and starring Wu Jing and Jackson Yee.
+The Battle at Lake Changjin (长津湖) is a 2021 Chinese war drama film produced and directed by Chen Kaige, Tsui Hark and Dante Lam, written by Lan Xiaolong and Huang Jianxin, and starring Wu Jing and Jackson Yee.
 It was commissioned by the Central Propaganda Department of the Chinese Communist Party as part of the Party's 100th anniversary celebrations.
-The film depicts the story of the Chinese People's Volunteer Army forcing U.S. forces to withdraw in a fictionalized retelling of the Battle of the Chosin Reservoir during the Korean War.
+The film depicts the story of the North Korea-allied Chinese People's Volunteer Army, forcing U.S. forces to withdraw in a fictionalized retelling of the Battle of the Chosin Reservoir during the Korean War.

 The Battle at Lake Changjin is the most expensive film ever produced in China, with a budget of $200 million.
-The film grossed $913 million at the worldwide box office, making it the second-highest-grossing film of 2021, the highest-grossing Chinese film of all time, the highest-grossing non-English film, and the second highest-grossing film in a single market.
+The film grossed $913 million at the worldwide box office, making it the second-highest-grossing film of 2021.
+It surpassed Wolf Warrior 2, becoming the highest-grossing Chinese film of all time and the highest-grossing non-English film.
+On 5 February 2025, The Battle at Lake Changjin was surpassed by Ne Zha 2, which became the highest-grossing Chinese film of all time, the highest-grossing non-English film, and the highest-grossing film in a single market.
 A sequel to the film, The Battle at Lake Changjin II, was released on 1 February 2022.

-The film's historical inaccuracies garnered controversy in some countries, including South Korea.
-The film has been described as propaganda.
+The film's depiction of the battle has been described as containing historical inaccuracies and has garnered controversy in some countries, including South Korea.
+The film has also been described as propaganda.

 Plot

 Wu Qianli, commander of the People's Liberation Army's 7th Company, returns home after the Chinese Civil War.
 He tells his family that his brother, Wu Baili, was killed in action.
-Having been allotted land for his service, he promises his parents he will build them a house.
-However, the People's Republic of China enters the Korean War and his leave is canceled.
-Qianli's younger brother, Wanli, asks to go with him, but Qianli tells him not to.
+Having been allotted land for his service, he promises his parents he will build them a house, but his leave is cancelled when China enters the Korean War.
+Qianli's younger brother, Wanli, asks to go with, but is refused.

 The film jumps to 15 September 1950, where the Battle of Incheon is underway.
-Captions state that on 7 July 1950 General MacArthur "announced war on North Korea" and that "the U.S. air force carpet-bombed the total terrain of the enemy".
-The film makes no mention of the North Korean invasion of South Korea on 25 June 1950.
-U.S. aircraft are then shown indiscriminately bombing a village in Andong Province, China, north of the Yalu River.

-The film then jumps to Beijing on 4 October 1950 where the Politburo of the Chinese Communist Party is meeting in Zhongnanhai to discuss the situation in North Korea.
-Mao Zedong asks whether the U.S. Army crossing the 38th parallel means they will also cross the Yalu (the China–North Korea border).
-The military briefer states that by stationing forces in Taiwan, the U.S. has already invaded China and that the buildup of U.S. forces in Korea threatens China's security.
-Early the next morning, Peng Dehuai visits Mao.
-Mao tells Peng that he doesn't want war, but that he will fight to protect the Chinese Communist Revolution.
-Mao's eldest son Mao Anying asks Peng if he can join the People's Volunteer Army forces being sent to Korea and Mao gives his blessing.
+U.S. aircraft are shown indiscriminately bombing a village in Andong Province, China.
+The film then jumps to Beijing on 4 October 1950 where the Politburo of the Chinese Communist Party is meeting in Zhongnanhai to discuss the war situation.
+Mao Zedong asks whether the U.S. Army crossing the 38th parallel means they will also cross the Yalu.
+The military briefer states that by stationing forces in Taiwan, the U.S. has already invaded China and U.S. forces in Korea threatens China's security.